dbarenholz/dotfiles/dot_config/foot/README.md

 # foot

 [foot](https://wiki.archlinux.org/title/Foot) is a terminal emulator.
-It is the default terminal in Sericea, so I figured I might as well use it.
+It is the default terminal in [Sericea](#), so I figured I might as well use it.

-## Config

-My config (so far) is minimal.
-I'm only setting font-size, and theme.
-The theme that I use is [Halcyon](https://halcyon-theme.netlify.app/), which I ported so foot can use it.
+- `foot.ini`: The configuration file.
+- `README.md`: You're reading it.
+- `themes`: A folder containing a port of the _Halcyon_ theme which I love.